Substra/substra-backend/README.md

 ## Expiry token period

-An global environment variable `ACCESS_TOKEN_LIFETIME` expressed in minutes can be set for dealing with expiry token period.
+Two global environment variables `ACCESS_TOKEN_LIFETIME` and `EXPIRY_TOKEN_LIFETIME` expressed in minutes can be set for dealing with expiry token period.
+The first one `ACCESS_TOKEN_LIFETIME` deals with JWT Authentication.
+THe second one `EXPIRY_TOKEN_LIFETIME` deals with simple token expiration.
 By default, set to 24*60 min i.e 24h.

 ## Testing fabric-sdk-py